Vancouver-KDD/book-study/06-system-design-interview/01-scale-from-zero-to-millions-of-users/dave-ch01-scale-from-zero-to-millions-of-users.md

    🤷‍♂️However, vertical scaling comes with some serious drawbacks:
      • Hardware limits.
 Large user base -> a single server(X).
-     • Greater risk of single point of failures.
+     • Greater risk of 'single point of failure'.
      • The overall cost of vertical scaling is high.
 Powerful servers are much more expensive.
 ```
 ![fg1-20](image_dave/fg1-20.jpg)